Fast-Dog-Coding/oauth-demo/README.md

 ## Does Not Work As-Is
 This application will not work as-is.

-You will need to create you own `.env` file, based on te `.env.sample` provided.
+You will need to create your own `.env` file, based on the `.env.sample` provided.

 Before that, you will need to set up Google Authentication for your app and set up a MongoDb.